supervisely-ecosystem/import-images-from-csv/README.md

 - `.CSV` file may contain optional column **tag**.
 If this column is defined, corresponding tags will be added to the image during import.
 Delimiter in **tags** column is **`;`** (**semicolon**)
 - `.CSV` columns delimiter is **`,`** (**comma**)
 - If you want to import images by **paths**, you must use relative paths to images from `.CSV` file
+- `.CSV` file can't access files that are one or more levels above it's location

 # Prepare Data in Team Files